EJ-img/EJ-img/README.md

 ## Hi there 👋
 I'm Elishia Joy Jennings

-I'm a senior computer science major at the College of Charleston expected to graduate in May 2026.
-I'm interested in data analytics, data engineering, software engineering, and cybersecurity.
+In May 2026, I earned a B.S. in Computer Science with a minor in Dance from the College of Charleston.
+I'm interested in information technology, systems administration, data science, data engineering, and software engineering.

 # Education 🎓
-- College of Charleston | Charleston, SC	| Expected Graduation: May 2026
+- College of Charleston | Charleston, SC	| Aug 2022 - May 2026

 - B.S.
 Computer Science | Minor in Dance

-- GPA: 3.67 | Dean’s List
+- GPA: 3.56 | cum laude

 - Relevant Courses: Computer Programming, Discrete Structures, Data Structures & Algorithms, Network Security, Digital Logic & Computer Organization, Software Engineering, and Advanced Algorithms